 Our lawyers represent victims who want to file an AFFF lawsuit in all 50 states.

 Chemicals in aqueous film-forming foam (AFFF) or “firefighting foam” may cause various types of cancer.
-If you were a firefighter or regularly exposed to AFFF and recently diagnosed with kidney, pancreatic, prostate, or testicular cancer, you may be able to file a lawsuit and get financial compensation.
+If you were a firefighter or regularly exposed to AFFF and recently diagnosed with cancer, you may be able to file a lawsuit and get financial compensation.

-As of February 2024, there were over 3,300 AFFF plaintiffs in the lawsuit.
+As we approach August 2024, over 8,000 AFFF plaintiffs are in the lawsuit.
 So, a single judge will handle all AFFF firefighting foam cancer lawsuits in federal court.
 The hope is that this is the first step towards a global firefighting foam settlement.

 Our AFFF lawyers are committed to providing you with the latest lawsuit updates.
 Our attorneys include the latest developments in the MDL AFFF class action, including the recent motion for summary judgment filed by the defendants.